Sharp's new fridge has a vacuum sealer in the door

-We've seen refrigerators at the IFA trade show that have all sorts of gimmicks -- touchscreen controls, see-through doors, a variety of colorful finishes.
-And this week, Sharp displayed its own fridge upgrade -- a built-in vacuum sealer.
+We've seen refrigerators at the IFA trade show with all sorts of gimmicks including touchscreen controls, see-through doors, a variety of colorful finishes.
+And this week, Sharp displayed its own fridge upgrade: A built-in vacuum sealer.

-Sharp's VacPac Pro, which the company announced Thursday at show, is a four-door refrigerator/freezer that has a vacuum sealer in the top-left door.
-The fridge will cost 2,199 euros (about $2,561/£1,974/AU$3,545), and will only be available in Europe.
+Sharp's VacPac Pro, which the company announced Thursday at show, is a four-door refrigerator-freezer that has a vacuum sealer in the top-left door.
+The fridge will cost 2,199 euros (about $2,560, £1,975 or AU$3,545), and will only be available in Europe.

 Vacuum sealing can help keep your food fresher for longer period of time than if you were to store it in a container, foil or plastic wrap because it cuts down exposure to air that will speed up the spoiling process.
 You can also use vacuum-sealed food to sous vide, a process in which you vacuum seal your dish and cook it in a temperature-controlled water bath.